getsentry/rfcs/text/0091-ci-upload-tokens.md

 4. DSNs are limited to a single project and in some cases that might not be ideal.
 In particular for frontend + backend deployment scenarios being able to use one token to manage releases across projects might be desirable.

+## Why not JWT?

+We initially set out to try to use JWT as a format.
+However, since we are not interested in signing the tokens (which is a fundamental concept of JWT), this lead to problems.
+Skipping signing means we have to use `algorithm='none'`, which is not very well supported.
+When using this algorithm, the resulting tokens always end in `.`, as the final part would be based on the key, which is missing.
+Having a trailing `.` after each token is an unnecessary error source (users may not copy it, ...).
+We _could_ try to handle this when decoding, but this would still make this technically invalid JWT.

+Since we do not need signing/verification of the token client side, we decided against using JWT as a format.

 ## Why not PASETO?